-- Arab women may begin a divorce for their husbands not pouring coffee for them.
+- Arab women may file a divorce for their husbands for not pouring coffee for her.

 A beverage made from the wild coffee plant seems to have been first drunk on the Ethiopian plateau by a legendary shepherd, the earliest coffee cultivation was in Yemen, and Yemenis gave it the Arabic name qahwa, from which our terms coffee and cafe both originate.

 Qahwa originally meant wine, and Yemen’s Sufi mystics used coffee as a focus aid, and even spiritual exhaustion when they chanted God’s name.

 It was established by Mecca in 1414 and spread to Egypt from the Yemeni port of Mocha in the early 1500s.
 It was still synonymous with Sufis, and there grew up a cluster of coffee houses in Cairo around the Azhar religious university.
 They also opened in Syria, in particular in the cosmopolitan city of Aleppo, and then in 1554 in Istanbul, the capital of the vast Turkish Ottoman Empire.

 Attempts to prohibit it by religious authorities were made in Mecca, Cairo and Istanbul.
 Learned shaykhs debated whether the effects of coffee were close to those of alcohol and some noted that passing around the coffee pot had much in common with the distribution of a pitcher of wine, a drink forbidden in Islam.